Last published: November 23, 2023

 Methoxetamine (MXE) is a dissociative drug, which means it causes people to feel separated or detached from their body or physical environment.
-Dissociatives are a type of hallucinogen, which means that they can cause hallucinations and other changes in thoughts, emotions and consciousness.
+Dissociatives are similar to psychedelics, they can cause hallucinations and other changes in thoughts, emotions and consciousness.1

 MXE may also be known as M-ket, Kmax and Mexxy.4

 MXE is also a New Psychoactive Substance (NPS).
-NPSs are a range of drugs that have been designed to mimic existing illicit drugs.
-In the case of MXE, it attempts to recreate the effects of ketamine and has been marketed and sold online as a legal alternative.1,5,6 However, in some states and territories, NPSs are illegal.
+NPSs are a range of drugs designed to mimic existing illicit drugs.
+In the case of MXE, it attempts to recreate the effects of ketamine and has been marketed and sold online as a legal alternative.
+However, in some states and territories, NPSs are illegal.3

 How is it used?

 One of the most significant differences between ketamine and MXE is the length of time before its effects are felt.
-MXE is said to be slower-acting, but more potent and long-lasting.4,5,7 It can take anywhere from 5- 90 minutes to feel the effects.
-This has led to people overdosing, as they have taken additional doses while waiting for the effect to be felt.1-4 When taken orally, the effects are usually felt within 15–45 minutes.
-After snorting, the effects are reported to occur within a few minutes.1
+MXE is said to be slower acting, but more potent and long-lasting.
+It can take anywhere from 5- 90 minutes to feel the effects.
+This has led to people overdosing, as they have taken additional doses while waiting for the effect to be felt.
+When taken orally, the effects are usually felt within 15–45 minutes.
+After snorting, the effects are reported to occur within a few minutes.5

 There is no safe level of drug use.